-If you've created some goals, gone through a few rating periods, given coaching tips, held 1:1 meetings with your employees, but are still seeing misalignment, you're in the right place.
+If you have created some goals, gone through a few rating periods, given coaching tips, held 1:1 meetings with your employees, but are still seeing misalignment, you are in the right place.
 Everyone has their opinion about what At, Above, or Below expectations are in regards to performance, so follow these best practices to get everyone on the same page.

 Guidelines for rating